elide-dev/build-infra/README.md

 [![Lint: YAML](https://github.com/elide-dev/build-infra/actions/workflows/check.yaml-lint.ci.yml/badge.svg)](https://github.com/elide-dev/build-infra/actions/workflows/check.yaml-lint.ci.yml)
 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/7693/badge)](https://www.bestpractices.dev/projects/7693)

-This repository hosts CI configurations which can be re-used across repositories under the Elide Cloud umbrella.
-It isn't necessarily meant for external use, but it's open source and you are free to use these workflows in your own repos (no backward compatibility guarantee is provided at this time).

-Build configurations expressed in this repository are typically used for repeated/templated repositories, such as code samples, plugins, and other structures which are consistent across codebases.

 ### Structure

 Each workflow profile is defined in this repository as a GitHub Workflow, using YAML.
 In some cases, workflows are paired